MarcPozzo/MyProjects/Birds_Detection/README.md

 Demonstration : folder containing a summary of the steps taken in the other files

-Model_Results : Run VGG16, Lenet or Yolov2 and displays the number of birds find and the number of False Positive
+Model_Results : Run VGG16, Lenet or Yolov2 and displays the number of birds find and the number of False Positives

 Train : Train Different versions of custom Lenet neural networks